Net Worth

 By 2012, Eminem had already amassed an estimated net worth of $120 million.
 What’s interesting about Eminem’s story is that he gets anxious about spending money.
 Compared to most rappers, this is a change of tune.

+Eminem once called his manager to ask if he could afford a specific Rolex he wanted to buy, after already making millions in album sales.
 Since Eminem was most active in his career from 2000 – 2010, being smart with money has allowed his net worth to grow steadily over time.
-By 2018, Eminem’s net worth hit $210 million; in 2023, he crossed the quarter-of-a-million milestone.
+By 2018, Eminem’s net worth hit $210 million; in 2023, he crossed the quarter-of-a-billion milestone.

 Real Estate